JanHerca/urantiapedia-backup/help/content.md

 Type | Description
 --- | ---
 ADMIN | User that can do everything
-EDITOR | User that after a request has been validated and authorized an ADMIN user USER | Any new created user only can see pages.
+EDITOR | User that after a request has been validated and authorized by an ADMIN user to do some changes USER | Any new created user only can see pages.
 To do changes must do a request to be added to EDITOR group through a validation process.